visinf/fast-axiomatic-attribution/README.md

 ## Pretrained Models

-Removing the bias from different image classification models has a surpringly minor impact on the accuracy of the models while allowing to efficiently compute axiomatic attributions.
+Removing the bias from different image classification models has a surpringly minor impact on the predictive accuracy of the models while allowing to efficiently compute axiomatic attributions.
 Results of popular models with and without bias term (regular vs. X-) on the ImageNet validation split are:

 | Model       | Top-5 Accuracy  | Download |
 | :---        |     :---:       | :---     |